World’s Closest Starbucks to North Korea: A Travel Journalist’s View Through a Telescope | FRIDAY DIGITAL

 • Share on LINE

-In early January of this year, I visited the area and used Starbucks.
-The following is a report on the local situation, as well as other circumstances that make it difficult for Japanese travelers to visit the area.
+In early January this year, I visited the site and experienced the Starbucks firsthand.
+This report will cover the atmosphere of the location, as well as the complexities that make it difficult for Japanese travelers to visit.

 The gate of the Aikobong Peace Ecological Park.
 The South Korean Marine Corps, which guards the park and other areas, stands in front of the gate to censor admission tickets.
 The two-story building next to the gate is the ticket office, where Korean and English are spoken.